cypress-io/cypress/packages/server/README.md

 npm run test-watch ./test/unit/api_spec.coffee
 ```

-To run a single end to end spec pass part of its name using `--spec` option.
-You can also turn on the debug output from the test script itself using `DEBUG=e2e` environment option
+To run a single end-to-end spec, pass part of its name using the `--spec` option.
+You can also turn on the debug output from the test script itself using the `DEBUG=e2e` environment option.

 ```bash
 DEBUG=e2e npm run test-e2e -- --spec stdout_spec